Table of Contents

 5. Keeping them connected with managers

-In the digital world today, it’s pretty easy for team leaders to stay connected with their teams.
+Today, it’s pretty easy for team leaders to stay connected with their teams in the digital world.
 But that may not be the case with offsite and field workers.
-As front liners work across locations, it’s important for managers to stay connected with frontline staff, which not many organizations can effectively achieve.
+As front liners work across locations, managers need to stay connected with frontline staff, which few organizations can effectively achieve.

 Quinyx’s State of Deskless Workforce Report found a major communication gap between deskless workers and their employers.